 The Hubbard Market Place building is currently owned by Metro Transit and is underutilized.
 The area serves as a transit hub where buses idle and wait for transfers.
-Metro Transit is marketing the building for commercial/office use with no success and is now utilizing the building only for staff restrooms, but no public access is currently provided for waiting transit users.
-Metro Transit proposes to move the transit hub to a newly constructed park and ride ramp with wrapped residential development all coupled together in one building.
+Metro Transit has previously marketed the building for commercial/office use with no success and is now utilizing the building only for staff restrooms, but no public access is currently provided for waiting transit users.
+Metro Transit proposes to move the transit hub that would reside in a newly constructed park and ride ramp developed in partnership with a privately constructed residential development coupled together in one structure.
 It is strongly recommended the city and Metro Transit rethink the three uses (parking, residential, and transit) within one building due to development costs, financing costs and marketing challenges.

-From a private market perspective, the three proposed uses, particularly the transit hub, within one building would not be viable in terms of development and financing costs, complexity to project design and operations and project marketability.
+From a private market perspective, the three proposed uses (particularly the transit hub) within one building would not be viable in terms of development and financing costs, complexity to project design and operations and project marketability.
 There would be added costs to provide sound attenuation, and marketing barriers for the residential portion of the development being near bus idling noise and exhaust.
 The atypical uses and project configuration would limit both equity and debt sources that will be necessary to invest in such a project.

 Two uses would work together but all three, particularly the bus transfer portion, will make it difficult to market the building for any investment in residential housing of any income level.
-Rather, the panel recommended that the Hubbard Market Place Building remain as the location for the bus transfer station with enhanced interior uses as a community gathering space, public restrooms, complementary small retail vendors and office users.
-Once the transit station area is active with new residential tenants the Hubbard building will become a more desirable gathering space and a marketable lease option for commercial uses.
+Instead, the panel recommended that the Hubbard Market Place Building remain as the location for the bus transfer station with enhanced interior uses as a community gathering space, public restrooms, complementary small retail vendors and office users.
+Once the transit station is active with new residential tenants the Hubbard building will become a more desirable gathering space and a marketable lease option for commercial uses.